 Now that we’re nearing summer, you might have more time to think about professional development and licensure requirements.
-Unfortunately, due to the COVID-19 pandemic, many in-person options may be cancelled, so professional development courses and programs can be harder to come by.
+In-person options don’t work for everyone’s schedule, so online professional development opportunities can be especially useful.

-If you’re looking for a free, online way to fulfill your professional development or continuing education requirements, you have plenty of options.
-We’ve rounded up 10 for you to consider, along with a brief overview of each one.
+If you’re looking for a free, online way to meet your professional development goals or requirements, you have plenty of options.
+We’ve rounded up 10 for you to consider, along with a brief overview and the requirements for completing each one.

-Of course, you’ll want to check to make sure any options you choose meet your state’s specific licensure requirements before you proceed.
+Of course, you’ll want to check to make sure any options you choose meet your state or district’s specific licensure requirements before you proceed.

 Through PBS TeacherLine, you can choose 15-, 30-, or 45-hour courses, which are generally available for continuing education credits.
-And, through university partnerships, you can even earn graduate-level credit.
-Each course is self-paced and can be completed around your own teaching schedule.
+You can even earn graduate-level credit through university partnerships.
+Each course is self-paced and can be completed around your own schedule.

-If you’re looking for professional development focused on social-emotional learning, this could be a great option.
-TeachingTolerance’s professional development section includes tons of webinars and self-guided learning resources on topics like diversity, leadership, and empathy in the classroom.
+If you’re looking for professional development focused on social-emotional learning, check out TeachingTolerance.
+Their professional development section includes tons of webinars and self-guided learning resources on topics like diversity, leadership, and empathy in the classroom.

 Whether you’re a STEM teacher or just learning more about the scientific side of teaching, SciLearn offers webinars focused around the neuroscience of learning.
 A few recent sessions include: